Put your skills and creativity to work!

 - Uniterra assignments require that you hold Canadian citizenship or Permanent Residency in Canada in order to apply.
 This will be indicated on the assignment description.
 However, WUSC and CECI do offer international internship opportunities to those who do not meet this requirement, outside of the Uniterra program.
 Please see our list of assignments or inquire further to firstname.lastname@example.org.

 Apply now!
-The departure date and the application deadline are indicated on each specific assignment posting.
+The application deadline is indicated on each specific assignment posting.

 The volunteer cycle